-Generally, all members of the younger generation speak at least some English.
-This is in sharp contrast to the older generation, where the chances of encountering someone with a decent level of English are negligible.
+Generally, all members of the younger generation speak at least some English which is in sharp contrast to the older generation, where the chances of encountering someone with a decent level of English are negligible.
 In the business environment, it is reasonable to expect that Spanish executives will speak English and will not require an interpreter.
-Generally, most international business negotiations are conducted in English, however there are exceptions.
-So, it is advisable to check the foreign language competencies of your business counterparts before your arrival in the country, in order to ensure that the appropriate translation facilities are available.
-In general, when speaking with someone in their non-native language, it is important to take care to speak slowly, clearly and without the use of slang or excess technical vocabulary.
+Generally, the conduct of most international business negotiations is in English.
+However, there are exceptions.
+So, it is advisable to check the foreign language competencies of your business counterparts before your arrival in the country, to ensure that the appropriate translation facilities are available.
+In general, when speaking with someone in their non-native language, it is vital to take care to speak slowly, clearly and without the use of slang or excess technical vocabulary.

 Apart from English, you may find that your business contacts will speak other languages; French and German are the most common.
 You may also decide to conduct the negotiation in Spanish, which might be particularly useful in cases where a long-term relationship is anticipated, as speaking the native language of your Spanish associates may help you to integrate better into their culture.

-You should allow plenty of additional time for business meetings; especially where you are making a presentation..
-Spanish people like to take their time and hate to be rushed when making an important decision.
+You should allow plenty of additional time for business meetings; especially where you are making a presentation.
+Spanish people like to take their time and hate being rushed when making an important decision.

 You can expect your Spanish business associate to be keen on setting up a meeting with you.
-Also, keep in mind that the more you get to know your associate beforehand, the greater are the chances of a successful outcome, since the relationship is such an important element.
+Also, keep in mind that the more you get to know your associate beforehand, the higher are the chances of a successful outcome, since the relationship is such an essential element.

 Trust and personal relationships are the keys to the success of doing business in Spain.
 Spanish people rarely conduct business with someone they feel that they cannot trust or someone with whom they do not have any personal relationship.
-The essential nature of trust within business relationships in Spain means that it is critical to get to know your counterparts well, in order to build that trust.
-Thus, you should allow sufficient time in your travel arrangements for long meetings and socialising, to allow time to get to know each other.
+The essential nature of trust within business relationships in Spain means that it is critical to get to know your counterparts well, to build that trust.
+Thus, you should allow sufficient time in your travel arrangements for long meetings and socialising, giving adequate time to get to know each other.
 Particularly in the initial phase of a business relationship, it is advisable to focus on strengthening personal bonds.
-It is only when these have been successfully established that you should proceed to discuss business matters and close deals.
+It is on the successful establishment of these when you should proceed to discuss business matters and close deals.

 Due to the value of trust within business relationships, Spanish executives usually do not insist on written confirmation of a deal.
 However, this does not apply to major contracts, where legal and financial terms have to be explicit.
 If the norm for your company is to confirm details in writing and establish formal agreements, then it is expected that you will follow these norms with your Spanish counterparts.

-First contact is critical in developing a relationship in Spain and your appearance has a tremendous impact on first impressions.
+The first contact is critical in developing a relationship for good future business communication in Spain, and your appearance has a tremendous impact on first impressions.
 Similarly, Spanish counterparts will also do their best to present themselves well and make a good impression.

-It is customary to shake hands at every business encounter, particularly when introduced to someone new.
-In Spain, many men use a two-handed shake where the left hand is placed on the right forearm of the other person.
+It is customary to shake hands at every business encounter, mainly when introduced to someone new.
+In Spain, many men use a two-handed shake palcing the left hand on the right forearm of the other person.
 The handshake should not be too firm.
-After a good relationship has been established, men may embrace and pat each other on the shoulder.
+After establishing a good relationship, men may embrace and pat each other on the shoulder.
 Women may kiss each other on both cheeks, starting with the left.

-The basic rule concerning the use of names and titles in Spain is that first names are used only when addressing someone from your family circle, friends and children.
-Similarly, in the Spanish language there are two ways of saying ’you‘: ‘usted’ is the formal style of address, used for addressing older or more senior people with respect; whereas ‘tu’ is more informal and used mainly amongst family members and friends.
-However, in today’s language there is a tendency to use first names and tú from the outset in business relations, where associates are of equal status or seniority.
-This is the case, particularly in the South, where people tend to have more informal relationships that develop quickly.
+The basic rule concerning the use of names and titles in Spain is that the use of first names is only when addressing someone from your family circle, friends and children.
+Similarly, in the Spanish language, there are two ways of saying ’you‘.
+‘Usted’ is the formal style of address, used for addressing older or more senior people with respect.
+Whereas, ‘tú’ is more informal and used mainly amongst family members and friends.
+However, in today’s language, there is a tendency to use first names and tú from the outset in business relations, where associates are of equal status or seniority.
+Here, particularly in the South, is where people tend to have more informal relationships that develop quickly.

-In the business environment, it is advisable to use the courtesy titles: ‘señor’ for a man, ‘señora’ for a married woman and ‘señorita’ for an unmarried woman together with the person’s surname.
+In the context of business communication in Spain, it is advisable to use the courtesy titles: ‘señor’ for a man, ‘señora’ for a married woman and ‘señorita’ for an unmarried woman together with the person’s surname.

-In certain cases, you may be expected to use their professional titles when addressing a person, such as professor or doctor together with their surname.
-However, professional and academic titles are not normally used when addressing Spanish executives.
+In some instances, you may be expected to use their professional titles when addressing a person, such as a professor or a doctor together with their surname.
+However, professional and academic titles are generally not used when addressing Spanish executives.

 The tradition of addressing someone by the title ‘don’ (for a man) or ‘doña’ (for a woman) with their first name was historically used as a form of respect to an older or senior person.
 Today, this is uncommon in Spain and using this form of address may appear sarcastic or mocking in today’s language.